QuentinRa/blog.quentinra.dev/info/js/web/document.md

 [Go back](..#js-for-websites)

-Everyone know about `getElementById`, `getElementsByClassName`, and maybe `getElementsByTagName` too.
+Everyone knows about `getElementById`, `getElementsByClassName`, and maybe `getElementsByTagName` too.
 These are shortcuts of `querySelector` that is working like the operator `$` in JQuery.
 I listed every function you may use too.

 <hr class="sl">